fei0319/poly.h/README.md

 Any type of contribution is welcome, here are some examples of how you may contribute to this project:

-- Use fstdlib in you solution.
+- Use fstdlib in your solution.
 - Submit issues to report bugs or ask questions.
 - Propose pull requests to improve our code.